mendix/docs/content/en/docs/appstore/modules/document-generation.md

 You should have installed a stable release of the Chromium browser.
 The currently supported stable release is 112.0.5615.0 ([Windows](https://storage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Win_x64/1109252/).
 [Linux](https://storage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Linux_x64/1109252/)).

-{{% alert color="info" %}}Even though we advise to use Chromium, you can also use Google Chrome instead.
+{{% alert color="info" %}}Even though we advise using Chromium, you can also use Google Chrome instead.
 The configuration remains the same.{{% /alert %}}

 ##### 3.3.1.1 Node.js